turbot/steampipe-plugin-aws/docs/tables/aws_ecr_repository.md

 ```

-### List of repositories where automatic image scanning is disabled
+### List repositories where automatic image scanning is disabled

 ```sql
 select